UNCG-DAISY/Instagrain/hardware/V2/README.md

 ---
 ### 3D Parts

-There are 3 `.stl` files
+There are 4 `.stl` files
 - Camcover.stl
 - screenbracket.stl
+- lightmount.stl
 - Mountingplate.stl (coming soon)

-We recommend printing all of them with a SLA printer with a build volumne of XXX and using rigid resin.
+We recommend printing all of them with a SLA printer with a build volumne of 14.5 × 14.5 × 18.5 cm and using rigid resin.

 Printing takes roughly XXX with a XXX printer